A 'big sigh' for Baraclough as Windsor Park erupts

 "I applauded the fans after the game and then went into my office, just sat down and took a big sigh, a big breath."

 A number of fans calling for you to be sacked to pure, unadulterated joy in the space of 12 minutes.
-Who would be a manager?
+Who would be a football manager?

 It's no secret that Ian Baraclough and Northern Ireland have had a difficult few months and a disrupted build-up to Saturday's game with Kosovo.

-Some boos at the end of a goalless first-half did little to dampen the growing pressure, and things went from bad to worse when Vedat Muriqi powered home and it looked like Northern Ireland's much-discussed 14-game winless run in the Nations League would continue.
+Some boos at the end of a goalless first half did little to dampen the growing pressure, and things went from bad to worse when Vedat Muriqi scored and it looked like Northern Ireland's much-discussed 14-game winless run in the Nations League would continue.

 In the 79th minute small sections of Windsor Park were chanting "we want Bara out".
-In stark contrast, three minutes later the famous roar sounded over south Belfast as Gavin Whyte grabbed an equaliser.
+In stark contrast, three minutes later the famous roar sounded over south Belfast after Gavin Whyte grabbed an equaliser.

 - 'An amazing feeling' - NI's Whyte celebrates win